AMITKUMAR9821/AMITKUMAR9821/README.md

 ## 👋 Introduction

-I am an aspiring **Data Analyst** focused on turning raw data into meaningful insights through analysis, visualization, and structured reporting.
-I work extensively with Python, SQL, Power BI, Excel, and R to solve real-world business problems.
+I am an aspiring Data Analyst who has been consistently working on real-world datasets using Python, SQL, Power BI, Excel, and R.

+Most of my learning comes from hands-on projects, including sales analysis, customer churn analysis, web scraping, and dashboard building.
+I focus on understanding the data first, then translating it into clear insights that can support business decisions.

+Currently, I am refining my analytical thinking and visualization skills as I prepare for entry-level Data Analyst roles.

 ---